-The relentless modern trend in offices is to add more and more technology to mitigate the consequences of complexity (like heat and larger floorplates).
+The relentless modern trend in offices is to add more and more technology to try to mitigate the consequences of complexity (like increasing heat load and larger floorplates).
 Technology, though, seems not to be achieving this.
-Offices are over-hot (increasingly so, temperature is normally at the top of the list of user's complaints in occupant surveys) and deep-plan forms are often associated with chronic occupant ill-health, as well as being much less energy-efficient.
-Creating offices which are comfortable and deep-plan and operate under local user control and avoid excessive use of air-conditioning and respond sensitively in a varied temperate climate is obstinately difficult to achieve.
+Offices are uncomfortable thermally (increasingly so, temperature is normally at the top of the list of user's complaints in occupant surveys) and deep-plan forms are more likely to be associated with chronic occupant ill-health, as well as being more energy-intensive and often less energy-efficient.

+Creating offices which are comfortable and deep-plan and operate under local user control and avoid excessive use of air-conditioning and respond sensitively in a varied temperate climate is obstinately difficult to achieve!

-The reason seems to be depth of space.
-As soon as a building goes deeper than the limits of natural cross-ventilation (which means that it gets gloomier as well as hotter and stuffier in the middle) the loss of natural light, outside awareness and fresh air cannot be fully compensated for by mechanical or artificial means.
-Depth of space, though, could be a spurious cause because, as buildings get deeper, the relationships between their control functions and their human activities also become much more complex.
+The prime reason seems to be depth of space.
+As soon as a building goes deeper than the limits of natural cross-ventilation (which means that it gets gloomier as well as hotter and stuffier in the middle), the loss of natural light, outside awareness and fresh air can seldom be fully compensated for by mechanical or artificial means

+Depth of space, though, could be a spurious correlation because, as buildings get deeper, the relationships between their control functions and their human activities also become much more complex.
 Improving the "fit" between control and human activities by a better-designed and managed controls environment may be just as beneficial as decreasing the depth.
-But going deeper involves irretrievable loss of amenity (less natural light and views out, for instance), and occupants who can be less tolerant of comfort failures in artificially-controlled, deep environments, so they tend to complain more, even if the measurable conditions have actually improved.
+But going deeper also involves irretrievable loss of amenity (less natural light and views out, for instance), and occupants appear to become less tolerant of comfort failures in artificially-controlled, deep environments, so they tend to complain more, even if the measurable conditions have actually improved.

-For these reasons it is probably only worth trying to design a window which extends the limits of natural ventilation by a metre or two (as the LWS seems to do) if none of the other amenity variables (such as views out and controllability) are affected.
+For these reasons it is probably only worth trying to design a window which extends the limits of natural ventilation by a metre or two if none of the other amenity variables (such as views out and controllability) are affected.
 I doubt whether this is practically possible.
-It is better to concentrate on solving the main problem - offices which overheat - by designing a window which overcomes management and practical obstacles to summertime, night-time cooling, and retains as many of the other "traditional" window virtues as possible.
+It is better to concentrate on solving the main problem - offices which overheat thereby breaching too often "baseload" comfort states - by designing a window which overcomes obstacles to summertime, night-time cooling, while retaining as many of the other "traditional" window virtues as it can.

-Following the criteria developed above, this means developing a window which is as manageable as possible, delivering rapid response across all hierarchic levels (not simply for individuals) and which is ultra-sensitive to changing occupancy and climatic conditions.
+Following the criteria above, this means developing a window which is as manageable as possible, delivers rapid response across all hierarchic levels (not simply for individuals) and which is ultra-sensitive to changing occupancy and climatic conditions.